Volitantfive599/bouncy_dungeon/README.md

 ## Overview
 Ricochet Royale is a local four-player party brawler built around ricocheting projectiles and bouncy character physics.
 Players navigate obstacles-strewn arenas, throwing and ricocheting projectiles to outplay opponents.

 The game is built around a finite state machine (FSM) architecture for player behavior, enabling clean transitions between movement, attacking, hit reactions, and death.
-It supports controller input, making it play locally with friends.
+It supports controller input, making it easy to play locally with friends.

 This project is now archived and documented as part of my technical game development portfolio.